-The social work programs are accredited by the Council of Social Work Education, the sole accrediting body for social work programs in the U.S. Accreditation ensures that professional standards are met in curriculum content and delivery.
+The social work BSW program is accredited by the Council of Social Work Education (CSWE), the sole accrediting body for social work programs in the United States.
+Accreditation ensures that professional standards are met in curriculum content and delivery.
 Accredited programs periodically undergo rigorous review by the CSWE in order to ensure compliance with educational standards.